 and press enter key and see what’s happening:

 Programmer reads targets signature and waits for further commands.
 To exit terminal mode type quit.

 Now when we are sure that programmer works OK, lest set up WinAVR project to compile and flash code just in one click.
 For this, you need to edit makefile.
 Just use Mfile editor which comes with WinAVR installation and edit following lines:

 AVRDUDE_PORT = usb

 Last notice.
-Don’t expect high programming speed as it uses firmware only USB driver.
+Don’t expect high programming speed as it uses a firmware-only USB driver.
 Maximum of this programmer is up to 5kBytes/s.
-And seemed that it is a little bit faster comparing to my LPT ISP programmer.
-I think not a speed is main key here, but ability to use USB port which is the only choice in some computers especially laptops.
+And it seemed that it is a little bit faster when compared to my LPT ISP programmer.
+I think not to speed is the primary key here, but the ability to use USB port which is the only choice in some computers especially laptops.